Isoflavone

-Isoflavones are substituted derivatives of isoflavone, a type of naturally occurring isoflavonoids, many of which act as phytoestrogens in mammals.
-Isoflavones are produced almost exclusively by the members of the bean family, Fabaceae (Leguminosae).
+Isoflavones are a type of naturally occurring isoflavonoids, many of which act as phytoestrogens in mammals.
+Isoflavones occur in many plant species, but are especially high in soybeans.

 Although isoflavones and closely related phytoestrogens are sold as dietary supplements, there is little scientific evidence for either the safety of long-term supplementation or of health benefits from these compounds.
-Some studies have identified potential risks from high intake of isoflavones, such as in women with a history of breast cancer, but this concern has not been substantiated with high-quality clinical research.
+Some studies indicate that isoflavone supplementation may help lower the risk of hormone-related cancers.

 Organic chemistry and biosynthesis

 Isoflavone is an isomer of flavone, which is chromone substituted with a phenyl group in the 2-position.
-In isoflavone, the phenyl group is in the 4-position.
+In isoflavone, the phenyl group is in the 3-position.

 Substituted isoflavone derivatives are related to the parent by the replacement of two or three hydrogen atoms with hydroxyl groups.